gagolews/stringi/devel/sphinx/rapi/stri_enc_detect.rst

 The detection process can be configured to optionally ignore HTML or XML style markup (using ICU's internal facilities), which can interfere with the detection process by changing the statistics.

-This function should most often be used for byte-marked input strings, especially after loading them from text files and before the main conversion with `stri_encode <stri_encode.html>`__.
+This function should most often be used for byte-marked input strings, especially after loading them from text files and before the main conversion with `stri_encode`_.
 The input encoding is of course not taken into account here, even if marked.

 The following table shows all the encodings that can be detected: